 At the Scene:

 - Don’t go alone.
-Get someone to watch our back if you’re shooting pictures.
+Get someone to watch your back if you’re shooting images or doing interviews.

 - As soon as you arrive, spot escape routes and look for landmarks like a tall building or lamppost.
 It’s easy to get disoriented in a crowd.